scientist-softserv/iiif_print/README.md

 IiifPrint supports a range of different ingest workflows:
 * single-item ingest via the UI
-* batch ingest of [NDNP materials](https://github.com/samvera-labs/iiif_print/wiki/NDNP-Batch-Ingest-Guide) (page-level digitization) via command line
-* batch ingest of [PDF issues](https://github.com/samvera-labs/iiif_print/wiki/PDF-Batch-Ingest-Guide) via command line
-* batch ingest of [TIFF or JP2 master files](https://github.com/samvera-labs/iiif_print/wiki/TIFF-or-JP2-Batch-Ingest-Guide) via command line
+* batch ingest of works from local files or remote files via Bulkrax

 The ingest process creates a full complement of derivatives for each Page object, including:
 * TIFF